01. Doctor Overview

-Dr. M. Blair Marshall is a cardiothoracic surgeon at Georgetown University Hospital.
+Dr. M. Blair Marshall is a thoracic surgeon at Brigham and Women’s Hospital.
+She is also an associate professor of thoracic surgery at Harvard Medical School.
+Prior to these roles, she served as a thoracic surgeon at Georgetown University Medical Center.
 Dr. Marshall also is a board member for the Lung Cancer Alliance’s Medical and Scientific Advisory Board.
 She is certified in surgery and thoracic surgery and specializes in mesothelioma.

 In 1991, Dr. Marshall received her medical degree from Georgetown University School of Medicine, located in Washington D.C.
 She completed a residency in general surgery at Georgetown University, as well as a residency in cardiothoracic surgery at University of Pennsylvania.
 She also completed a 2-year cardiothoracic surgery fellowship at the University of Pennsylvania.
 Dr. Marshall is recognized for her work on the purification of an angiogenesis inhibitor, which is a cancer-fighting agent.
 She has also previously served as a member of the Quality, Research & Patient Safety’s Workforce on Patient Safety and Communications through the Society of Thoracic Surgeons’ Council.